 From Djibouti

-From Djibouti City, there are cars leaving every afternoon from Avenue 26.
-Go there in the morning, book your seat, and come back in the afternoon after 3 pm.
-The cars only travel during the night because of the heat.
-There are no busses, just these private 4WD vehicles so they can basically charge you whatever they want.
-If they try to charge closer to $100, don’t bother with them and book a flight instead.
-The drive from Djibouti to Hargeisa takes around 20 hours.
+From Djibouti City, shared 4WD cars leave every afternoon from Avenue 26.
+To secure your spot, go there in the morning, book your seat, and return after 3 pm for departure.
+These cars only travel at night due to the heat, and since there are no buses—only private 4WD vehicles—the drivers can pretty much charge whatever they want.
+If the price is close to $100, skip it and book a flight instead.
+The overland journey from Djibouti to Hargeisa takes about 20 hours.

-Daallo Airlines flies from Djibouti to Hargeisa every Wednesday and Sunday, and the ticket costs $125.
+At the time I visited, Daallo Airlines flied from Djibouti to Hargeisa every Wednesday and Sunday, with tickets costing around $125.
 Check out their website and book the ticket.
 If you try to use flight search sites like Momondo, you won’t find any cheap and direct flights, but that’s because they don’t show Daallo Airlines at all.
 Daallo Airlines is on the list of airlines banned within the EU, but I feel like the reason is mostly the fact that this is a Somali Airline.
-Another option is Jubba Airways that also has a direct flight every Wednesday.
+Another option is Jubba Airways which also offers a direct flight once a week.

 From Ethiopia

-You can easily fly to Somaliland with Ethiopian Airlines.
-They have direct flights every day from Addis Ababa to Hargeisa.
-Another option is to travel overland by taking a bus from Addis Ababa to Harar and then continue the journey the next by taking a minibus to Jijiga and from there to the border.
+You can easily fly to Somaliland with Ethiopian Airlines, which operates daily direct flights from Addis Ababa to Hargeisa.
+Another option is to travel overland: take a bus from Addis Ababa to Harar, continue the next day by minibus to Jijiga, and from there proceed to the border.

 Flying from Dubai

-If you’re not flying to Somaliland from Africa, you are most likely coming from Dubai because at least at the time I was there, flyDubai was the only non-African airline company flying to Hargeisa.
-Click the picture below to book your flights.
+If you’re not flying to Somaliland from within Africa, chances are you’ll be coming from Dubai.
+At the time of my visit, flyDubai was the only non-African airline flying directly to Hargeisa.

 Where to Stay in Hargeisa

-Oriental Hotel is probably the most popular choice, and every traveler who has been to Hargeisa will tell you to stay there.
-I hadn’t booked anything, and Oriental Hotel was unfortunately fully booked (not that there were any other backpackers though).
+The Oriental Hotel is probably the most popular choice in Hargeisa, and almost every traveler will recommend staying there.
+Since I hadn’t booked in advance, it was already fully booked when I arrived (not that there were any other backpackers around though).

-Instead, I stayed at Birikoo Hotel which is just a few blocks away, and it turned out to be just as nice or even better.
-The price for a room at Oriental Hotel is $15 including breakfast.
-Birikoo Hotel doesn’t offer breakfast, but the price is lower, $13.
-I had a comfortable double bed, closet, mirror, TV, desk and a bathroom in my room.
-There was also surprisingly good wifi.
+Instead, I stayed at the Birikoo Hotel, just a few blocks away, and it turned out to be just as nice—if not better.
+A room at Oriental Hotel costs about $15 including breakfast, while Birikoo Hotel charges $13 without breakfast.
+My room at Birikoo was simple but comfortable, with a double bed, closet, mirror, desk, TV, and private bathroom.
+To my surprise, the WiFi was also quite good.

-Check the map or this link for location because you can’t find this hotel online or Google maps.
+Check the map or this link for the location, because you can’t find this hotel online or Google maps.

-Somaliland and Djibouti have so far been the most difficult countries for me to travel as a vegan because local people’s stable food is camel meat.
-I’m not kidding, both of these countries are mostly just desert so fresh vegetables and fruits don’t really grow there.
-Bananas and bread were everywhere and easily available but trying to find some vegan meal options was challenging.
-I once tried to order Penne Arrabiatta in a more upscale restaurant, and the waitress brought me pasta with no tomato sauce but instead with spiced camel meat.
-So don’t even try to order dishes that are vegan in all the other countries – in Somaliland they are not.
+Somaliland and Djibouti have been the most challenging countries for me to travel in as a vegan, since the staple food for many locals is camel meat.
+I’m not kidding—both countries are mostly desert, so fresh vegetables and fruits are scarce.
+Bananas and bread were widely available, but finding proper vegan meals was difficult.
+Once, I ordered Penne Arrabiatta in a more upscale restaurant, and instead of tomato sauce, the waitress served me pasta topped with spiced camel meat.
+Lesson learned: don’t assume dishes that are vegan elsewhere will be vegan in Somaliland.

 My savior was a Yemeni restaurant where I basically had all of my meals and made some new friends too.
 More about this in the next paragraph…